-The BC PNP will not consider any investment made prior to the date you are invited to apply as eligible.
+The BC PNP will not consider as eligible any investment made prior to the date you are invited to apply.

-The BC PNP strongly discourages registrants and applicants from making any investment or financial commitment prior to signing a performance agreement with the BC PNP and obtaining a valid work permit from IRCC.
+The BC PNP strongly discourages registrants and applicants from making any investment or financial commitment prior to signing a Performance Agreement with the BC PNP and obtaining a valid work permit from IRCC.
 Any investment made prior to obtaining approval and a valid work permit is solely at your own risk.

-2.4 (D) Personal and External Financing
+2.4 (D) External Financing

 The BC PNP requires that you make the minimum eligible personal investment from your personal funds.
-You are required to provide documentation that shows the provenance (source) of your personal investment and prove that this money, as well as any subsequent personal investment in your business, was drawn from your personal funds.
 However, you may also use external financing from a business partner or financial institutions for investments beyond the minimum requirement.